Sansa Stark: Storylines

+Sansa is a prominent point-of-view character with the sixth-most chapters at the end of the five published novels of the series.
+She is not present in the fifth book A Dance with Dragons, although a preview chapter of her narration has been released from the upcoming sixth book The Winds of Winter.

 A Game of Thrones

-Sansa Stark begins the novel by being betrothed to Crown Prince Joffrey Baratheon, believing Joffrey to be a gallant prince.
-While Joffrey and Sansa are walking through the woods, Joffrey notices Arya sparring with the butcher's boy, Mycah.
-A fight breaks out and Joffrey is attacked by Nymeria (Arya's direwolf) after Joffrey threatens to hurt Arya.
-Sansa lies to King Robert about the circumstances of the fight in order to protect both Joffrey and her sister Arya.
-Since Arya ran off with her wolf to save it Sansa's wolf is killed instead, estranging the Stark daughters.
+When King Robert Baratheon visits Winterfell to visit Lord Eddard Stark, Sansa Stark is happily betrothed to Crown Prince Joffrey Baratheon, believing Joffrey to be a gallant prince.
+Sansa and her sister Arya then travel with their father to the capital King's Landing, where Eddard will assume the role as the Hand of the King.
+While Joffrey and Sansa are walking through the woods, Joffrey notices Arya sparring with a butcher's boy, Mycah, and starts to torture the boy with a real sword.
+A fight breaks out and Joffrey is attacked by Arya's direwolf Nymeria after Joffrey threatens to hurt Arya.
+Sansa lies to King Robert about the circumstances of the fight in order to protect Joffrey.
+Since Arya has driven off her wolf to save it, Sansa's wolf Lady is killed instead, estranging the Stark daughters.

-During the Tourney of the Hand to honour her father Lord Eddard Stark, Sansa Stark is enchanted by the knights performing in the event.
+During the Tourney of the Hand to honour her father Lord Eddard, Sansa Stark is enchanted by the knights performing in the event.
 At the request of his mother, Queen Cersei Lannister, Joffrey spends a portion of the tourney with Sansa, but near the end he commands his guard Sandor Clegane, better known as The Hound, to take her back to her quarters.
-Sandor explains how his older brother, Gregor, pushed his face into a brazier of hot coals, for playing with one of Gregor's wooden toys.
+Sandor explains how his older brother, Gregor, pushed his face into a brazier of hot coals for playing with one of Gregor's wooden toys.

 After Eddard discovers the truth of Joffrey's paternity, he tells Sansa that he is sending her and Arya back to Winterfell.
 Sansa is devastated and wishes to stay in King's Landing, so she runs off to inform Queen Cersei of her father's plan, providing Cersei with the information needed to prevent her and Arya's departure from King's Landing.
 After Robert dies and Eddard is arrested for treason, Sansa begs Joffrey to show mercy on her father and he agrees, if Ned will swear an oath of loyalty, but Joffrey executes Eddard anyway, in front of Sansa.
 Sansa is now effectively a hostage in King's Landing and finally sees Joffrey's true nature, after he forces her to look at the tarred head of her now-deceased father.